 For some reason when people start to write a children's picture book, many of them think it has to rhyme.
 I don't know where this idea comes from.
 Maybe it's because so many of our childhood favourites rhyme, and there's something about those texts that really stick with you.

-I can still recite parts of Dr. Seuss's books, Shel Silverstein's poems, and Ludwig Bemelmans's Madeleine to this day - but I also loved Eric Hill's Spot, possibly even more so than the other books, and that text doesn't stay with you in the same way.
+I can still recite parts of Dr. Seuss's books, Shel Silverstein's poems, and Ludwig Bemelmans's Madeline to this day - but I also loved Eric Hill's Spot, possibly even more so than the other books, and that text doesn't stay with you in the same way.
 That doesn't make Spot any less of a book than the others, particularly if a child loves it (hello, lift-the-flap fun!).

-The Positives & Negatives of Rhyming Text
+The Positives of Rhyming Text

 + Promotes language development in young children